 Student Loan Fund.
-All Student Loans transferred to the Trustee by the Issuer, including those Financed with proceeds from the Series 2018 Bonds or any Revenues under the Indenture, will be deposited to the related accounts of the Student Loan Fund.
-On the date of issuance of the Series 2018 Bonds, the Issuer will deposit SELF V Loans with an aggregate principal amount of approximately \$16.2 million to the Student Loan Fund.
+All Student Loans transferred to the Trustee by the Issuer, including those Financed from amounts to be deposited in the Series 2020 Account of the Acquisition Fund in connection with the issuance of the Series 2020 Bonds or any Revenues under the Indenture, will be deposited to the related accounts of the Student Loan Fund.
+In addition, on the date of issuance of the Series 2020 Bonds, the Issuer will deposit SELF V Loans with an aggregate principal amount of approximately \$34.8 million to the 2020 Account of the Student Loan Fund.
 The Student Loan Fund shall hold only Student Loans and no other assets of any kind whatsoever.
+See "PLAN OF FINANCING" herein.

 Surplus Fund.
-The Trustee will in accordance with an Issuer Order, other than transfers described under the caption "Revenue Fund" above, deposit in the Surplus Fund all amounts required to be transferred thereto from the Revenue Fund and, except as directed in a Supplemental Indenture, all amounts transferred from any other trust estate of the Issuer.
-The moneys in the Surplus Fund shall be invested in Investment

-Securities (as defined in the Indenture).
+The Trustee will in accordance with an Issuer Order, other than transfers described under "-Revenue Fund" herein, deposit in the Surplus Fund all amounts required to be transferred thereto from the Revenue Fund and, except as directed in a Supplemental Indenture, all amounts transferred from any other trust estate of the Issuer.
+The moneys in the Surplus Fund shall be invested in Investment Securities (as defined in the Indenture).
 Any earnings on or income from such investments shall be transferred to the Revenue Fund.
 The Trustee shall use the moneys in the Surplus Fund for the following purposes in the following order of priority, as described in the Indenture and in accordance with an Issuer Order: